SpPag/APIAggregation/README.md

       ]
   }

-• query parameters: You can use the filterBy query parameter to filter results.
+• Query Parameters: You can use the filterBy query parameter to filter results.
 Example: /api/aggregate?filterBy=Holt

 • Response Body: Returns a JSON object with the results from the requested APIs, formatted and processed for the registered APIs.